microsoft/azureml-ops-accelerator/README.md

 # Azure ML-Ops Accelerator

-Guided accelerator consolidating best practice patterns, IaaC and AML code artefacts to provide a reference approach to a baseline MLOps implementation on Azure leveraging Azure ML that can be delivered in approximately 12 weeks.
+Guided accelerator consolidating best practice patterns, IaaC and AML code artefacts to provide reference IP to a support a baseline MLOps implementation on Azure leveraging Azure ML that can be delivered in approximately 12 weeks.

-This repo is designed to be consumed 'documentation led', with the relevant IaaC or implementation code artefacts linked at the approapriate sections.
-Start here: https://microsoft.github.io/azure-mlops-accelerator/
+This repo is designed to be consumed 'documentation led', with the relevant IaaC or implementation code artefacts linked at the appropriate sections.
+Start here: <https://microsoft.github.io/azure-mlops-accelerator/>

 ## Contributing